 To ensure that we continually meet or exceed our customers’ requirements, SCRAM Systems has pursued and acquired certification for standards set by the International Organization for Standardization (ISO).
 This means that our products conform to the world's highest standards for efficiency and effectiveness as set forth by this independent, international organization.

 Quality Management Systems (ISO 9001:2008): SCRAM Systems became ISO 9001:2008 certified following successful participation in a rigorous audit conducted by TUV Rheinland of North America, Inc., an independent certification services organization.

 Information Security Management Systems (ISO/IEC 27001:2013): SCRAM Systems acquired ISO/IEC 27001:2013 certification for alcohol monitoring in SCRAMnet, our Software as a Service (SaaS) program.
 This certification, granted by Perry Johnson Registrars, Inc., confirms that best practices and standards for Information Security Management System (ISMS) are in place.

-SCRAM Systems is committed to making a difference by providing the best electronic monitoring products, software, and services in the criminal justice market.
+SCRAM Systems is committed to making a difference for the criminal justice industry and our customers by providing the best solutions in electronic monitoring, software, and services, through a process of continuous improvement

 Acquiring certification for standards set by the International Organization for Standardization (ISO) means that SCRAM Systems has achieved the highest global standards for the design, development, and management of the company, as well as our products and services.
 We are dedicated to retaining certification by participating in periodic re-certification audits and by: